 When Should You Source Hops Via Contract or Spot Purchasing?

 Timing when to enter into a contract versus using spot purchases, is as important as choosing the length of contract to enter.

 “At a time when nobody needs hops, it’s usually a great time to start thinking about contracting to get a good rate locked in before something shifts in the market,” says Schroerlucke.
 “When all of a sudden there’s a decrease in supply, we’ll see prices skyrocket, and if you’re stuck on the spot market, you’re paying a higher price for what you’re looking for.”

 Best practice in our current industry is to enter 12-month contracts for your most utilized hops, and save spot purchases for one-off R&D batches, small canning runs, or during this season of fresh hop batches.

 How to Manage Hops Contracts and Purchases

 A key benefit of using software built specifically for brewery transactions – like hop contracts – is the automation that replaces previously manual work.
 As hops are contracted, brought into inventory, consumed in production, used for contract work, or even kept in storage, OrchestratedBEER manages dates, cost, and remaining inventory on every contract.

 Within OrchestratedBEER, inventory is tracked from purchasing, through production, and out the door via sales.
-Real-time costing is invaluable when a decision needs to be made about cutting an underperforming brand, or budgeting for rare hops in preparation for 2019’s small batch releases.
+Real-time costing is invaluable when a decision needs to be made about cutting an under performing brand, or budgeting for rare hops in preparation for 2020’s small batch releases.